Zequez/logseq-vault/pages/Deep Longing to Permaculture My Rented Home.md

 	- A doorway to our neighbour's garden
 	- An outdoors home for our cat
 	- A watching tower on the giant pine tree
-	- An outdoors space that's
+	- An outdoors space that's sheltered from the elements
-	-
+	- Changing the kitchen floor for something that's actually easy to clean -